 During a clinical trial that was published in the journal Nutrients4 in 2018, participants either followed a reduced-calorie, high-protein, very-low-carb diet, or a reduced-calorie, high-protein, moderate-carb diet.
 The group in the very-low-carb diet lost more weight.

-Conversely, high-protein diets have been associated with a “marginally increased” risk of heart failure, as found during a clinical trial in the journal Circulation and Heart Failure8 that studied 2,441 middle-aged men who ate diets with varying protein amounts and sources.
+Conversely, there are some potential high-protein diet side effects, such as a “marginally increased” risk of heart failure, as found during a clinical trial in the journal Circulation and Heart Failure8 that studied 2,441 middle-aged men who ate diets with varying protein amounts and sources.

 Additionally, diets high in animal protein may have negative health implications in people with kidney conditions, according to a 2013 report in ISRN Nutrition9.
 (High-protein diets are generally considered safe for people who have healthy, functioning kidneys.)